Vaginal Birth

 Comfort measures:

 • Birth pools are the most common at-home comfort measure, but you can use your bath or shower too.
-I recommend Birth Pool In a Box.
+We recommend Birth Pool In a Box for purchase or hire but sometimes your local community maternity services (doula or volunteers) may have one you can borrow.

 • Hot-water bottle for your back or tummy during early labour